-In this section, we demonstrate the effectiveness of our approach against the competitive baselines in terms of one-to-one pre-training paradigm.
+In this section, we demonstrate the effectiveness of our approach against the competitive baselines in terms of the one-to-one pre-training paradigm.
 Specifically, we first perform self-supervised pre-training without using annotated labels, followed by a retraining stage tuned with labeled datasets for classification tasks.
 Finally, the model's performance is evaluated in the testing set.

-Table~\ref{tab:cls} shows the classification results, we observe that the classification performance of compared methods evaluated by FineAll manner can be more promising than that evaluated by FineLast manner.
-This is reasonable because the FineAll evaluation fully force the whole model parameter to adapt to target tasks.
+Table~\ref{tab:cls} shows the classification results.
+We observe that the classification performance of the compared methods evaluated by FineAll manner can be more promising than that evaluated by FineLast manner.
+This is reasonable because the FineAll evaluation fully forces the whole model parameter to adapt to target tasks.
 In contrast, only the last classifier is tuned according to the target label in the evaluation manner of FineLast.
 In both metrics, our TimeMAE achieves substantial performance improvements compared to other baselines in most situations.
 In particular, the capacity of our TimeMAE in terms of linear evaluation could outperform supervised learning version baselines on the HAR and PS datasets, which fully demonstrates the powerful representation learning capacity of our TimeMAE model.
-We attribute such success to the simple philosophy of recovering missing sub-series patches based on the visible inputs without relying on too much inductive bias like the data augmentation strategies in contrastive-based baselines.
+We attribute such success to the simple philosophy of recovering missing sub-series patches based on the visible inputs without relying on too much inductive bias, like the data augmentation strategies in contrastive-based baselines.
 Among these baselines, it seems that there exist no apparent winners for all datasets.
 It is worth noting that masking-based autoencoders like baseline---TST cannot achieve promising improvements in contrast to our TimeMAE model.
-We hypothesize the performance degradation is mainly led by the sparse basic semantic unit in processing the time series in a point-wise style.
-Such arguments can also be evidenced by the compared results between FineZero and FineZero+, further confirming the effectiveness of our design.
+We hypothesize that the performance degradation is mainly led by the sparse basic semantic unit in processing the time series in a point-wise style.
+Such arguments can also be evidenced by the comparison of results between FineZero and FineZero+, further confirming the effectiveness of our design.